 - Followed by comma and page numbers

-- Followed by colon and page numbers; no space before colon
+- Followed by colon and page numbers; no space before the colon

 - Bold, followed by a comma and a space

-- Italics, followed by comma and page numbers
+- Italics, followed by commas and page numbers

-- Preceded by semicolon (no space) and followed by issue number
+- Preceded by a semicolon (no space) and followed by issue number

-- Preceded by the word ‘vol.’ and followed by comma.
+- Preceded by the word ‘vol.’ and followed by a comma.

 References to web pages